closedi/rep/README.md

 ## App inside

-Game is using pure React-app basis in addition with a built-in css-modules package.
+Game is using pure React-app basis in addition with a built-in css-modules package to style components.